samcartersmith/cds/docs/website.md

 Plugin code and theme code never directly import each other: they only communicate through protocols (in our case, through JSON temp files and calls to addRoute).

-When you run `yarn website start` you should see a [.docusaurus folder](../apps/website/.docusaurus).
+When you run `yarn nx run website:start` you should see a [.docusaurus folder](../apps/website/.docusaurus).
 This is the `temp` directory the Docusaurus offers for plugins to output content to.

 ## Docgen plugin